Thai mango salad is a spicy-sweet, crunchy Asian salad with mangoes and dried shrimp. Make this recipe for a delightfully delicious meal!

 About Green Mango Fruit

 Depending on where you live geographically, sourcing an actual Thai green mango may be difficult, or even impossible.
-For this reason, most recipes you see for Thai mango salad (including this one) call for unripened mangoes.
+For this reason, most recipes you see for Thai mango salad call for unripened mangoes.

 Truth be told, while they are certainly the right color, unripe green mangoes taste nothing like sweet green mango fruit from Thailand!